Alcaraz Eyeing Triumphant Davis Cup Farewell For Nadal After ATP Finals Exit - UrduPoint

 Alcaraz Eyeing Triumphant Davis Cup Farewell For Nadal After ATP Finals Exit

-World number three Alcaraz fell 7-6 (7/5), 6-4 to Zverev in Turin and has been eliminated as there is no combination of results between Andrey Rublev and Casper Ruud later in the day which can save him.
+World number three Alcaraz fell 7-6 (7/5), 6-4 to Zverev and was eliminated after losing two of his three matches in Turin, before Casper Ruud joined Zverev in the semi-finals from the John Newcombe Group.

-Rublev, who has lost his last six Finals matches, can still progress with a straight sets win over Ruud despite having lost his first two matches.
+Ruud qualified by winning the first set of his match with Andrey Rublev who is out of contention regardless of how the day's late contest finishes.

-Alcaraz won Wimbledon and the French Open this season but struggled for form in Turin and will end his year alongside tennis icon and fellow Spaniard Nadal in Malaga next week.
+Alcaraz won Wimbledon and the French Open this season but struggled for form in northern Italy and will end his year alongside tennis icon and fellow Spaniard Nadal in Malaga next week.

 Earlier in November, Davis Cup tournament director Feliciano Lopez said that a special ceremony would be organised for the 22-time Grand Slam winner, who will bow out on home soil.